Bonsai4me

-Euonymous alatus Bonsai Progression Series/
+Euonymous alatus/Burning Bush Bonsai Progression Series

 Very often the beginner or even intermediate enthusiast will find it difficult to prune a newly acquired plant sufficiently hard enough, resulting in a spindly looking bonsai with a weak-looking trunk.
 This short progression series is intended to show the importance of pruning back nursery stock/garden centre material hard if it is to be used for bonsai.